brageon/rest/oanc/voice.md

 # Social Media Tracking

 Length of relevance.
 Try is antithesis.
-Lib is right as Stephen Hicks. (rest.py)
-Content: Graves Values 1-7 at left and Wilber Integral at right.
+Lib is right as Stephen Hicks. (rest.py) Content: Graves Values 1-7 at left and Wilber Integral at right.
 LL beige 🤍, LR 💜, UL ❤️, UR 💙.
+Here I argue that 1,11,9 is the best seeds to write from.

 * 1: 💜🤍, 2: ❤️🤍, 3: 💙🤍, 4: ❤️💜, 5: 💜💙, 6: 🧡💜, 7: ❤️💙,
 * 9: ❤️💚, 10: 💙🧡, 11: 💙💚, 12: 💙💛, 13: 🧡💚, 14: 🧡💛, 15: 🧡🤍,